"Your Lives are Meaningless compared to HONDO!"

 Sam is merely a spectator in the teaser, and M.I.A. for the rest of the installment.
 As is always the case when this happens, the scene stealing canine is missed.

-Hondo has a wedding band on his left hand (see picture above); this was the first episode filmed after series star Ralph Taeger's July 1967 wedding.
-(One can also notice Buffalo wearing a band on his left ring finger as well.)
+Hondo has a wedding band on his left hand (see picture above); this was the first episode filmed after Ralph Taeger's July 1967 wedding.

 THE BOTTOM LINE:

 Propelled by a game performance by MacGraw and solid direction from Moore, who builds some genuine tension.
-Ponce's punishment is as cringe-worthy as it could be on prime time circa 1967, and check out Hondo's realization that he's hearing the Apache Death Chant when he arrives to retrieve the General--Lane trusts Colorados, but the scout's uneasiness is palpable.
-Unfortunately Chase stacks the deck too much, spoiling what could have been an interesting variation on FORT APACHE.
-The ensuing Hondo and the War Hawks provided a much more nuanced and effective exploration of similar themes. (** out of four)
+Ponce's punishment is as cringe-worthy as it could be on prime time circa 1967, and check out Hondo's realization that he's hearing the Apache Death Chant when he arrives to retrieve the General.
+Lane trusts Colorados, but the scout's uneasiness is palpable.
+Unfortunately Chase stacks the deck too much, somewhat spoiling an interesting variation on FORT APACHE.
+The ensuing Hondo and the War Hawks provided a much more nuanced and effective exploration of similar themes. (**1/2 out of four)

 HONDO: THE COMPLETE SERIES is currently streaming at Warner Archive Instant and the series also airs every Saturday afternoon at 3:30 PM Central on getTV.